Ahmed Alrawi

 Biography

-Dr. Ahmed Alrawi is a Postdoctoral Research Fellow at the Karsh Institute Digital Technology for Democracy at the University of Virginia.
+Dr. Ahmed Alrawi is a Postdoctoral Research Fellow at the Karsh Institute of Democracy at the University of Virginia.
 He earned his PhD in Mass Communication from the Donald P. Bellisario College of Communications at the Pennsylvania State University.
 He also earned his master's degree in Media Studies and a bachelor's degree in telecommunications from the Bellisario College.
 Additionally, he earned another bachelor’s degree from the College of Communications at Al-Mansour University in Baghdad, Iraq, where he majored in computer communcation engineering.

 Research Interest

-• Privacy
+Online Privacy

-• Qualitative Research Methods
+Qualitative Research Methods

-• Quantitative Research Method
+Quantitative Research Method

-• Computational Social Science
+Computational Social Science

 Education

-• Doctor of Philosophy
+Doctor of Philosophy

 Communication Studies